Yahoo: Expansion and the dot-com bubble

-Yahoo grew rapidly throughout the 1990s.
-Yahoo became a public company via an initial public offering in April 1996 and its stock price rose 600% within two years.
-Like many search engines and web directories, Yahoo added a web portal, putting it in competition with services including Excite, Lycos, and America Online.
+Throughout the 1990s, Yahoo grew rapidly and became a public company via an initial public offering in April 1996 and its stock price rose 600% within two years.
+Like many search engines and web directories, Yahoo added a web portal, pitching itself against Excite, Lycos, and America Online.
 By 1998, Yahoo was the most popular starting point for web users, and the human-edited Yahoo Directory the most popular search engine, receiving 95 million page views per day, triple that of rival Excite.
 It also made many high-profile acquisitions.
-Yahoo began offering free e-mail from October 1997 after the acquisition of RocketMail, which was then renamed to Yahoo Mail.
+Yahoo began offering free e-mail from October 1997 after the acquisition of RocketMail, which was then renamed Yahoo Mail.
 In 1998, Yahoo replaced AltaVista as the crawler-based search engine underlying the Directory with Inktomi.
-Yahoo's two biggest acquisitions were made in 1999: GeoCities for $3.6 billion and Broadcast.com for $5.7 billion.
+Yahoo's two biggest acquisitions were made in 1999: Geocities for $3.6 billion and Broadcast.com for $5.7 billion.

-Its stock price skyrocketed during the dot-com bubble, closing at an all-time high of $118.75/share on January 3, 2000.
-However, after the dot-com bubble burst, it reached a post-bubble low of $8.11 on September 26, 2001.
+Its stock price skyrocketed during the dot-com bubble, closing at an all-time high of $118.75 per share on January 3, 2000 and bottomed out at $8.11 on September 26, 2001.